Chapter 10: Starz ProgramUpdated Tuesday July 10, 2018 by Boys Baseball of Aurora BBA.

 1001.5.3 Practice Games.
 In the event of a practice game, no pitcher shall be allowed to pitch in the practice game if he has an in-house game the next day.
 If he pitched 3 or less innings in an in-house game the previous day, he may pitch one (1) inning in the practice games, if he pitched four (4) or more innings in an in-house game he may not pitch in the practice game.
 Maximum innings a pitcher may pitch in a practice game is two (2).

-1001.6 Playing Time.
 Each player shall play a minimum of three (3) defensive innings in a six (6) inning game, or four (4) defensive innings in a seven (7) inning game.
 If a player’s minimum number of inning is reduced by 1 (i.e. his last defensive inning would have been the last inning, but the opponent is the home team and is winning), the manager should make an effort to ensure that player gets at least his minimum number of innings the next game.
+At 8U-10U every boy in every game, regardless of length of game, will play a minimum of one (1) inning in the infield unless otherwise agreed to by the Committee.
+At 8U-12U every boy will play a minimum of three (3) innings in full six innings games.
+Two innings minimum in games that are shortened by runs or time.
+At 13U and 14U all boys shall play two defensive innings.